 Continuing our trip up the St. John’s River

 Beautiful River Forest Loop, lots of alligators!

 We took a beautiful, and somewhat creepy/scary dinghy ride through the creeks along the river.
 We saw a ton of turtles (who jump into the water when they hear you coming), and alligators nestled in the grasses along the shore.
 In the morning, we took our flashlight and shone it along the shore, and saw the alligator eyes glowing in the dark!
-Oh, and the sounds of the load croaking of the frogs and manatees swimming by the boat were amazing!
+Oh, and the sounds of the loud croaking of the frogs and breathing of the manatees swimming by the boat were amazing!

 Cruising the creeks along the St. John’s River

 Our next stop was the city of Sanford and the Monroe Harbor Marina.
 We were disappointed overall with the marina and the town.
 The marina is run down, but the staff is friendly.
 The town has a few highlights, but overall not worth the long trip up the river.